menu

 Despite the fact that it is a small town, Climax Springs has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the town for affordable transportation.

-In terms of college education, Climax Springs ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.
+Climax Springs ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.

 The per capita income in Climax Springs in 2022 was $22,072, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $88,288 for a family of four.
 Climax Springs also has one of the higher rates of people living in poverty in the nation, with 31.21% of its population below the federal poverty line.